JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_icon_file.md

 | _The light Plugin Logo design<br/>works well on light UI Theme_ | _The light Plugin Logo design does<br/>not work well on a dark UI Theme_ | _A separate, dark Plugin Logo design<br/>works well on dark UI Theme_ |

 ### Plugin Logo File Format
-All Plugin Logo images must be SVG format.
+All Plugin Logo images must be in SVG format.
 This vector image format is required because the Plugin Logo file must be small, and the image must scale without any loss of quality.

 ### Plugin Logo File Naming Convention
 Name the Plugin Logo files according to the following conventions:
-* `pluginIcon.svg` is the default Plugin Logo.
+* <path>pluginIcon.svg</path> is the default Plugin Logo.
   If a separate Logo file for dark UI Themes exists in the plugin, then this file is used solely for light UI Themes,
-* `pluginIcon_dark.svg` is an optional, alternative Plugin Logo for use solely with dark IDE UI Themes.
+* <path>pluginIcon_dark.svg</path> is an optional, alternative Plugin Logo for use solely with dark IDE UI Themes.

 ## Adding Plugin Logo Files to a Plugin Project
-The Plugin Logo files must be in the `META-INF` folder of the plugin distribution file, i.e., the `*.jar` or `*.zip` file you upload to the plugin repository and install into a JetBrains IDE.
+The Plugin Logo files must be in the <path>META-INF</path> folder of the plugin distribution file, i.e., the <path>*.jar</path> or <path>*.zip</path> file you upload to the plugin repository and install into an IDE.

-To include Plugin Logo files in your distribution file, place the Plugin Logo files into a plugin project's `resources/META-INF` folder.
+To include Plugin Logo files in your distribution file, place the Plugin Logo files into a plugin project's <path>resources/META-INF</path> folder.
-Note that this requirement is the same regardless of using DevKit or Gradle for developing a plugin.
 For example:

 ![Plugin Logo Files in META-INF folder](resource_directory_structure.png){width="450"}